Get advice and support if you are concerned on the level of alcohol you or a loved one is drinking.

 The Alcohol Screening and Intervention Service is a free service that can help you understand whether you are drinking too much and provide support if you want to cut down.
 It’s offered as part of the Healthy Living Pharmacy Scheme.

 Recent studies have shown that there isn’t a safe level of alcohol consumption.
-Every drink can have an impact upon your health both now and in the future.
+Every drink can have an impact on your health both now and in the future.

 This includes an increased risk of suffering from: